About PTI

 Our Mission

 The Political Temperature Index exists to provide an objective, data-driven measurement of political tension in the United States.
-In an era of polarization and information overload, we believe having a clear, transparent metric helps everyone better understand the political climate.
+In an era of an increasingly polarized political climate and information overload, we believe having a clear, transparent metric helps everyone better understand the current political climate, not through anecdote or commentary but through a consistent daily reading of the social and political climate as it actually appears in news, discourse, and government activity.

 Why This Matters